-While many orthographic algorithms rival the best numerical way to solve the classic equation, the suggested one adopts its numerical scheme from Kimmel and Sethian [9] and thus avoids competition in the numerical arena.
+While many orthographic algorithms rival the best numerical way to solve the classic equation, the suggested one adopts its numerical scheme from Kimmel and Sethian (2001) and thus avoids competition in the numerical arena.
 Instead, it demonstrates that the perspective equation may be better suited for the task of SfS.

-Figure 7: An inverted appendix (cropped image size: 40×40 pixels).
-Perspective reconstruction is visually the same at all iterations; we exploit this to show more viewing angles of the reconstructed surface.
+Figure 8.
+The colon ascendens (cropped image size: $50 \times 50$ pixels).
+Perspective reconstruction is visually the same at all iterations; again, more viewing angles of the reconstructed surface are introduced this way.
 The viewpoint in (C) and (D) is identical.